aegir-project/provision/customizing-provision.md

 When using Provision's Docker services, a docker-compose.yml file is automatically generated, using pre-built images for Database & Web servers.

-You can override the docker stack in the following ways

-### 1. Create docker-compose-overrides.yml

 Each server has a "config path" where all server configuration is stored, such as apache config.
 Check `provision status` for the server config path.
-The server config path looks like this:
+The server config folder is filled with files.
+Most files are generated automaticaly by provision verify.
+You can create the files labelled \(Optional\) below to customize the behavior of this server's stack.

 ```
 ~/.config/provision/$SERVER_NAME